changooman/EasyAid/README.md

 # EasyAid
+Repo dedicated to my final class project for IS4300
- UI Prototype for a pandemic oriented government financial website
+* Features a functional UI prototype oriented towards a government hosted pandemic relief website